jkim826il/is477project/raw_data/tentative_data_report.md

 #### Census Data

 - Does not appear to have missing values.
+I will do a more detailed check before merging the datasets.